katefadeeva/rsschool-cv/cv.md

 ## Summary

-I want to start a career as a Frontend developer.
+I want to work as Frontend developer.
 I took courses at HTMLAcademy and completed courses on creating and promoting websites.
-Thanks to this, I got basic skills in HTML, CSS, JS, PHP, MySQL.
+Thanks to this, I got basic skills in HTML, CSS, JS, PHP and MySQL.
 I am purposeful and quickly assimilate new information.
-My goal is to become a professional Front-end developer
+My goal is to become a professional Front-end developer.

 ## Skills: